jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 ----

 =================================================================================
-how to see the directory I am in
+how to see what directory I am in
 =================================================================================

 ----